Sand Injection Research Group (SIRG): Phase 4

 Senior Research Fellow: Matthew Brettle

-PhD Research Students: Wiktor Luzinski and Khalid Syaifullah.
+PhD Research Students: Wiktor Luzinski and Khalid Syaifullah

-Goals for Phase 4 are to develop and test methods for integrating quantitative outcrop data in subsurface static and dynamic models by using SIRG’s outcrop database to evaluate exploration prospects and to optimise locations of development wells.
-Expansion of the use of forward seismic modelling of outcrop data, static modelling of N/G distribution, determination of diagnostic micro-scale characteristics and dynamic modelling of recovery processes combine to provide members with a better basis for subsurface applications.
+Goals for Phase 4 were to develop and test methods for integrating quantitative outcrop data in subsurface static and dynamic models by using SIRG’s outcrop database to evaluate exploration prospects and to optimise locations of development wells.
+Expansion of the use of seismic modelling of outcrop data, static modelling of N/G distribution, determination of diagnostic micro-scale characteristics and dynamic modelling of recovery processes combine to provide members with a better basis for subsurface applications.
 Identification and quantification of missed pay is a major target of Phase 4, how to identify its presence, geometry, genesis, and elucidation of the genetic relationship to seismic-scale sandstone intrusions.

 1. Creating and optimising workflows when exploring and developing sand injection complexes